zhangwanjun4843/image_viewer/README.md

 # PySide6 Image Viewer

 This is a small image viewer that aims to be good looking and provide basic funtionality.
 It is entirely made using PySide6.
-Feel free to use this in your own projects, as an example project or however you like.
+Feel free to use this however you would like, as long as you credit me as the original creator

 ![image](https://user-images.githubusercontent.com/71030751/170262545-2d710d87-8801-4272-aef2-a0b714ebe8a9.png)
 ![image](https://user-images.githubusercontent.com/71030751/170262661-d224ccd3-ccd0-4aea-8f8d-064cd9f5acfd.png)